Healthy Mashed Potatoes

 Instructions

-• Place the potatoes, garlic and 2 teaspoons of salt in a large pot and cover with cold water by 1 inch.
-Place over medium high heat and bring to a boil.
-Once the potatoes reach a boil, cook for 10 to 12 minutes, or until fork tender.
+• Place the potatoes, garlic, and 2 teaspoons of salt in a large pot and cover with 1 inch of cold water.
+Bring to a boil over medium-high heat.
+Once the potatoes reach a boil, cook for 10–12 minutes, or until fork-tender.
 Drain, then immediately transfer them to a stand mixer fitted with the paddle attachment.

-• Add the sour cream, vegetable broth, butter, remaining ½ teaspoon salt and black pepper.
-Mix until the potatoes have broken down and the mixture reaches your desired consistency.
+• Add the sour cream, vegetable broth, butter, remaining ½ teaspoon salt, and black pepper.
+Mix until the potatoes break down and the mixture reaches your desired consistency.
+If you don't have a stand mixer or hand mixer, you can use a potato masher.

 • Serve warm and top with fresh parsley, if desired.